dendronhq/dendron-site/vault/dendron.guides.cook.md

 > A comparison of mobile apps for Markdown can be found on the [Dendron blog: Best Mobile Note-Taking Apps for Markdown](https://blog.dendron.so/notes/fDCVPEo3guCFWPdxokXHU/).
 For a more in-depth comparison of text editors focusing on iOS devices, also take a look at [this iOS Text Editor roundup by Brett Terpstra](https://brettterpstra.com/ios-text-editors/).

 Dendron does not have a dedicated mobile client at this time.
-There are numerous mobile markdown editors that can be used to view and edit Dendron notes.
+There are numerous mobile Markdown editors that can be used to view and edit Dendron notes.
 Some popular options are listed below, based on feedback in the Dendron community:

 - [GitJournal](https://github.com/GitJournal/GitJournal)
 - [iA Writer](https://ia.net/writer)